 Feedback that does not help professional development

-Women are encouraged to focus on operational tasks, to work as a team and to be responsible for keeping team spirits up…Men, on the other hand, receive ‘feedback’ focused on strategic thinking, developing an overall vision.
+Women are encouraged to focus on operational tasks, to work as a team, and to be responsible for keeping team spirits up…Men, on the other hand, receive ‘feedback’ focused on strategic thinking, and developing an overall vision.

-Comments given to women centre on personality traits
+Comments given to women center on personality traits

 It’s not just the message: sexism in tone and gestures

 According to Adriasola, sexism goes beyond the words used by superiors.
 “The unequal distribution of power in companies affects language patterns in subtle ways,” she said.
 She offers an anecdote.
 A close personal friend told her that, even though women at her company are trusted with responsibilities, the boss speaks to them “in a way that underestimates what they do.
 He downplays their achievements but, on the other hand, the male staff are bolstered, flattered and praised”.

 In other words, sexism when giving feedback can be displayed verbally and non-verbally: “The tone used, the associated gestures or the body posture [can] transmit a paternalistic and condescending attitude that weakens and weakens the person it addresses, in addition to not teaching anything about their own improvement,” said Adriasola.